gealsanchez/school-library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Enumerable <a name="about-project"></a>
+# 📖 School Library <a name="about-project"></a>

-In this project you will learn how to use a module inside your class.
+Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
+The app that you will create will allow you to:

 ## 🛠 Built With <a name="built-with"></a>